-The Japanese manga comic helping Syrian refugee children dream - BBC News
+Manga helps Syria refugee children to dream

 Initially, adapting the books for the Arab market was a mere business decision by a Japanese publisher.

-But they were then approached by Prof Manasori Naito, a Middle East specialist at Doshisha University in Kyoto.
+But they were then approached by Prof Masanori Naito, a Middle East specialist at Doshisha University in Kyoto.

 Prof Naito had spent several years in Damascus as a doctoral student in the 1980s and was looking for ways to help people affected by the conflict.